m3data/collective-futurecrafting/_craft/philosophy.md

         </div>
     </details>
     <details class='accordion'>
-        <summary class='accordion__trigger'>Systems Thinkers</summary>
+        <summary class='accordion__trigger'>Systems thinkers and seers</summary>
         <div class='accordion__content'>
-            <p>Just as a forest whispers its wisdom through the interplay of countless relationships, systems thinkers help us hear and understand the subtle languages of interconnection, interdependence and deep nestedness.
+            <p>Just as a forest whispers its wisdom through the interplay of countless relationships, systems thinkers and seers help us hear, see, feel and and better understand the subtle languages of interconnection, interdependence and deep nestedness.
 They show us how to read the book of life not just word by word, but through the flowing poetry of pattern and process.</p>
             <p>Complexity science and systems theory illuminate the intricate dance of change in living systems.
 Through Elinor Ostrom's visionary work on polycentric governance, we discover how communities can tend their commons with care and wisdom, weaving webs of relationship that transform the tragedy of exploitation into tapestries of flourishing.
 Fritjof Capra and Pier Luigi Luisi reveal the fundamental patterns that sing through all living systems, showing us how life's music plays through every scale—from cell to society, from heartbeat to forest rhythm.</p>
             <p>Buckminster Fuller's brilliant mind gives us synergetics—teaching us to design with nature's elegant efficiency.
 His metaphor of Spaceship Earth transforms our understanding of home, making us fellow crew members on this precious vessel flying through space.
 Through his concept of trimtabs—those small rudders that turn great ships—we learn how precisely placed actions can guide whole systems toward new directions, like a whispered word that changes the course of a story.</p>
             <p>Donella Meadows maps the subtle acupuncture points of systems—those places where small shifts can catalyze profound change.
 Her work on leverage points becomes a navigator's guide through complexity.
 Stuart Kauffman illuminates the adjacent possible, showing how novelty emerges not through force but through the gentle art of exploring what lies just beyond the known.
 Together, they reveal how transformation follows the contours of possibility, like water finding its way through stone.</p>